Emery rules himself out for Newcastle job

 The former Arsenal boss confirmed on Tuesday he had been approached by the Premier League club, who made him their first choice to replace Steve Bruce.

-In an Instagram post on Wednesday, Emery said Villarreal is "my home".
+In a social media post on Wednesday, Emery said Villarreal is "my home".

 "I am grateful for the interest of a great club, but even more grateful to be here," he wrote.